pypa/packaging.python.org/source/guides/packaging-binary-extensions.rst

 binary extensions.

 Python 2.7 used Visual Studio 2008, Python 3.3 and 3.4 used Visual Studio 2010,
-and Python 3.5+ uses Visual Studio 2015.
+and Python 3.5+ uses Visual Studio 2015 or later.
 Unfortunately, older versions of Visual Studio are no longer easily available from Microsoft, so for versions of Python prior to 3.5, the compilers must be obtained differently if you do not already have a copy of the relevant version of Visual Studio.